 The cold plunge, cold water swimming – jumping into ice-cold water – are becoming increasingly popular.
 This is because the targeted use of cold therapy not only strengthens the body, but also the mind and emotions.
-Still, along with the benefits, there are risks.
-Safe cold exposure requires experience and knowledge.
-Extended time in near-freezing water can cause hypothermia, which sets in once your core body temperature drops below safe levels.
+However, in addition to the positive aspects, dealing with the elements of nature also involves risks, and safe handling of the cold requires experience and knowledge.

 So, how do you rewarm effectively and safely after a cold plunge?